gajinkee/Obsidian-Vault/🌟HackNotes/EJPTv2/Assesment methodologies.md

 important directories to look for info:
-/robots.txt --> used to specify directories that search engines web crawlers will disregard /sitemap.xml --> provides search engines an organised way of indexing a site
+/robots.txt --> used to specify directories that search engines web crawlers will disregard /sitemap.xml --> provides search engines an organised way of indexi ang a site

 wappalyzer --> used to see technologies used by site whatweb --> tool to see check tech used by sites